BoettigerLab/TRACK-IT/Readme.md

 ### FigureCode
 Contains scripts used to produce the graphs and analyses presented in the figures of our manuscript

+### ParameterFiles
+Contains example parameter files used in mufit-analysis from the storm-analysis toolbox, as described in the methods.

 ## Data availability
-The processed data files will be available on the 4DN data portal (currently processing submission).
+ Live cell tracking data is available on Zenodo: doi:10.5281/zenodo.15603650 and has been submitted for hosting at the 4DN data portal and is under review.
+Accession numbers will be updated when available.